 Secondly, with the ever-increasing focus on digital, and particularly on video content which is so easy to consume online, we’ve seen clubs, federations and governing bodies react by employing digital specialists and skilled videographers with the sole remit of producing online content.

 Compare this to 10 years ago when I, the Media/Comms Manager was solely in charge of generating content for the website and uploading it, while also organising and running press conferences and player appearances, writing the match programme, marketing matches, working with sponsors and all the other things that fell under the ‘and any other duties’ line on the job description.
 Even if I managed to record or film anything on my phone I certainly didn’t have any sort of editing skills that would have helped me package it well enough to sell it to someone as part of a subscription.

-Thirdly, with the rise of subscription services in the past 5-10 years like Netflix, Patreon and The Athletic, people are now accustomed to paying for and are prepared to pay for well-produced online content.
+Thirdly, with the rise of subscription services in the past 5-10 years like Netflix, Patreon and The Athletic, people are now accustomed to paying for content and are prepared to pay for something that is well-produced.